NerdTech-aut/MapSnipper-Austria/README.md

 ### Where is the data coming from?
 MapSnipper uses the publicly available data which is provided by the cellular companies.
 All the data can be found through the links on this [site of the RTR](https://www.rtr.at/TKP/was_wir_tun/telekommunikation/spectrum/bands/3400-3800MHz/Spectrum3400MHz.de.html).
-Since develmopment started A1 has pulled the data for 800, 900, 1800, 2100 and 2600 MHz and repaced it with a simple speedmap for all frequencies (800-3500 MHz).
+Since development started A1 has pulled the data for 800, 900, 1800, 2100 and 2600 MHz and replaced it with a simple speedmap for all frequencies (800-3500 MHz).
 The cell site data was provided by Jonas12 aka.
 JonasGhost and stems from [senderkataster.at](senderkataster.at).
 The fixed broadband and government supported broadband rollout data is from [data.gv.at](https://www.data.gv.at/katalog/dataset/588b9fdc-d2dd-4628-b186-f7b974065d40) and [info.bmlrt.gv.at](https://info.bmlrt.gv.at/themen/telekommunikation-post/breitband/breitbandfoerderung/breitbandaustria2020/projekte.html)